remnrem/luna-doc/docs/ref/hypnograms.md

-Any epoch with the stage annotation `L` means that lights are on, i.e. wake but not part of the recording, and so not included as part of `TWT` or `SOL`, etc. _Lights on_ information can be encoded in thgree ways, through epoch annotations, interval annotations, or directly as a command argument.
+Any epoch with the stage annotation `L` means that lights are on, i.e. wake but not part of the recording, and so not included as part of `TWT` or `SOL`, etc. _Lights on_ information can be encoded in three ways, through epoch annotations, interval annotations, or directly as a command argument.

 <h5>Annotation encoding of lights off/on</h5>